Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Background

 \subsection{Backdoor Attacks}

 Backdoor attacks modify the behavior of a model during training, so at test time, it behaves abnormally~\cite{gu2019badnets}.
 A backdoored model misclassifies the inputs with a trigger while behaving normally on clean inputs.
-In the image domain, the trigger can be a pixel pattern in a specific part of the image.
+In a data poisoning backdoor, the training set is modified to include malicious data samples with the trigger.
+In the image domain, the trigger can be a pixel pattern in a specific image part.
 When the algorithm is trained on a mixture of clean and backdoor data, the model learns only to misclassify the inputs containing the pixel pattern, i.e., the trigger, to a particular target label.

 Formally, an algorithm $f_\theta(\cdot)$ is trained on a mixture dataset containing clean and backdoor data, which rate is controlled by $\epsilon = \frac{m}{n}$ where $n$ is the size of the clean dataset, $m$ is the size of the backdoor dataset, and $m \ll n$.
 The backdoor dataset $\mathcal{D}_{bk}$ is composed of backdoor samples $\{(\hat{\mathbf{x}}, \hat{y})\}^m \in \mathcal{D}_{bk}$, where $\hat{\mathbf{x}}$ is the sample containing the trigger and $\hat{y}$ is the target label.
 For a clean dataset of size $n$, the training procedure aims to find $\theta$ by minimizing the loss function $\mathcal{L}$: